Uncommon Danger: Context

 Kenton is a typical Ambler protagonist, an amateur hero who is out of his depth.
 The novel features real details from anti-Fascist refugees Ambler had met in Paris.

 The characters of Zaleshoff and his sister Tamara - also a Soviet agent - also play a significant role in Ambler's novel Cause for Alarm.

 Ambler's pre-war novels contain numerous passages criticising big business and capitalism.
 This, combined with the prominent and friendly role played by KGB agents, led to suggestions that he was himself a left-wing sympathiser, claims he was later at pains to play down.

 It was difficult, Kenton had found, to spend any length of time in the arena of foreign politics without perceiving that political ideologies had very little to do with the ebb and flow of international relations.
 It was the power of Business, not the deliberations of statesmen, that shaped the destinies of nations.
 The Foreign Ministers of the great powers might make the actual declarations of their Governments' policies; but it was the Big Business men, the bankers and their dependents, the arms manufacturers, the oil companies, the big industrialists, who determined what those policies should be.
 Big Business asked the questions that it wanted to ask when and how it suited it.
 Big Business also provided the answers.
 Rome might declare herself sympathetic to a Habsburg restoration; France might oppose it.
 A few months later the situation might be completely reversed.
 For those few members of the public who had long memories and were not sick to death of the whole incomprehensible farce there would always be many ingenious explanations of the volte face – many explanations, but not the correct one.
 For that one might have to inquire into banking transactions in London, Paris and New York with the eye of a chartered accountant, the brain of an economist, the tongue of a prosecuting attorney and the patience of Job.
 One would have, perhaps, to note an increase in the Hungarian bank rate, an 'ear-marking' of gold in Amsterdam, and a restriction of credit facilities in the Middle-West of America.
 One would have to grope through the fog of technical mumbo-jumbo with which international business surrounds its operations and examine them in all their ghastly simplicity.
 Then one would perhaps die of old age.
 The Big Business man was only one player in the game of international politics, but he was the player who made all the rules.

 Film adaptation

 The novel was made into a film using the US title, Background to Danger, released in 1943.
-It was directed by Raoul Walsh and starred George Raft as the protagonist (renamed Joe Barton), Sydney Greenstreet as the antagonist, Colonel Robinson, and Peter Lorre as Zaleshoff.
+It was directed by Raoul Walsh and starred George Raft as the protagonist (renamed Joe Barton), Sydney Greenstreet as the antagonist Colonel Robinson, Peter Lorre as Zaleshoff, and Brenda Marshall as Tamara.